-

 For value contract customers, SAP provides a corporate group function that allows multiple customer numbers of a corporate group to be grouped together.
 From a technical perspective, additional customer numbers for the corporate group are assigned to an existing parent company customer number.

-This enables S-users with the relevant authorization to access all activated customer numbers and installations of the corporate group and execute all functions in the SAP Support Portal (for example, report incidents, request license keys, and perform central S-user management).
+This enables S-users with the relevant authorization to access all activated customer numbers and installations of the corporate group and execute all functions in the SAP Support Portal (for example, create cases, request license keys, and perform central S-user management).
 An exception to this is the Software Download Center, in which you can access only the software that is licensed under your S-user ID's customer number.

 The super administrator for the corporate group, who is named by the customer, is granted unrestricted access and can grant authorization to other S-users.